Tags: ,

 Regology’s regulatory intelligence platform comprises both regulatory change management and compliance solutions, offering:

-• Comprehensive tracking of the regulations that apply to the organization directly and its industry;
+• Comprehensive monitoring of the regulations that apply to the organization directly - in any industry.

-• Smart, configured alerts that notify what regulatory change is happening, filtering out whatever is not relevant;
+• Pre-configured regulatory alerts, filtering out whatever is not relevant.

-• An at-a-glance view of what definitions, requirements, enforcement actions and other important items apply;
+• Dashboard view of the definitions, requirements, enforcement actions and other important items.

 • Ability to easily and quickly map risks, controls, and policies, as well as whoever is assigned to them.